Mach number: High-speed flow around objects

-Fig. 1.
-Mach number in transonic airflow around an airfoil; M < 1 (a) and M > 1 (b).

 When an aircraft exceeds Mach 1 (i.e. the sound barrier), a large pressure difference is created just in front of the aircraft.
 This abrupt pressure difference, called a shock wave, spreads backward and outward from the aircraft in a cone shape (a so-called Mach cone).
 It is this shock wave that causes the sonic boom heard as a fast moving aircraft travels overhead.
 A person inside the aircraft will not hear this.
 The higher the speed, the more narrow the cone; at just over M = 1 it is hardly a cone at all, but closer to a slightly concave plane.

 At fully supersonic speed, the shock wave starts to take its cone shape and flow is either completely supersonic, or (in case of a blunt object), only a very small subsonic flow area remains between the object's nose and the shock wave it creates ahead of itself.
 (In the case of a sharp object, there is no air between the nose and the shock wave: the shock wave starts from the nose.)

 As the Mach number increases, so does the strength of the shock wave and the Mach cone becomes increasingly narrow.
 As the fluid flow crosses the shock wave, its speed is reduced and temperature, pressure, and density increase.
 The stronger the shock, the greater the changes.
 At high enough Mach numbers the temperature increases so much over the shock that ionization and dissociation of gas molecules behind the shock wave begin.
-Such flows are called hypersonic.

-It is clear that any object traveling at hypersonic speeds will likewise be exposed to the same extreme temperatures as the gas behind the nose shock wave, and hence choice of heat-resistant materials becomes important.